syncfusion-content/javascript-docs/js/PivotChart/Export.md

 ![](Export_images/Export_img2.png)

 ##CSV Export
-User can export contents of the OlapChart to CSV document for future archival, references and analysis purposes.
+User can export contents of the PivotChart to CSV document for future archival, references and analysis purposes.

-For CSV export, **“ej.olap.OlapChart.ExportOptions.CSV”** enumeration value is sent as the parameter.
+For CSV export, **“ej.olap.PivotChart.ExportOptions.CSV”** enumeration value is sent as the parameter.

 {% highlight javascript %}

 function exportBtnClick(args)
 {
-    var chartObj = $('#OlapChart1').data("ejOlapChart ");
+    var chartObj = $('#PivotChart1').data("ejPivotChart ");
-        //Setting export option as CSV in the exportOlapChart method chartObj.exportOlapChart(ej.olap.OlapChart.ExportOptions.CSV);
+        //Setting export option as CSV in the exportPivotChart method chartObj.exportPivotChart(ej.olap.PivotChart.ExportOptions.CSV);
 }

 {% endhighlight %}

 ##PDF Export
-User can export contents of the OlapChart to PDF document for future archival, references and analysis purposes.
+User can export contents of the PivotChart to PDF document for future archival, references and analysis purposes.
 To achieve PDF export, we need to add the following dependency libraries into the application.

 * Syncfusion.Compression.Base
 * Syncfusion.Pdf.Base

-For PDF export, **“ej.olap.OlapChart.ExportOptions.PDF”** enumeration value is sent as the parameter.
+For PDF export, **“ej.olap.PivotChart.ExportOptions.PDF”** enumeration value is sent as the parameter.

 {% highlight javascript %}

 function exportBtnClick(args)
 {
-    var chartObj = $('#OlapChart1').data("ejOlapChart ");
+    var chartObj = $('#PivotChart1').data("ejPivotChart ");
-        //Setting export option as PDF in the exportOlapChart method chartObj.exportOlapChart(ej.olap.OlapChart.ExportOptions.PDF);
+        //Setting export option as PDF in the exportPivotChart method chartObj.exportPivotChart(ej.olap.PivotChart.ExportOptions.PDF);
 }

 {% endhighlight %}